- September 9, 2021

 Here are a few scenarios in which getting (or remaining) on COBRA may be a good choice:

 – You are very happy with your plan and are ok with the monthly premium cost.

 – Your doctors accept your COBRA plan but do not accept other coverage options you have found.

 – You take medication that is affordable on the COBRA plan, but is much more expensive on other options you have found.

 – You have already met your deductible for the year on your COBRA plan.

 Obamacare/ ACA Plans

-Depending on where you live in Arizona, Obamacare (Affordable Care Act) plans are available from carriers such as Ambetter, Blue Cross Blue Shield, Bright Health, Oscar, Cigna, and United Healthcare.
-When you lose group coverage, you have a “qualifying life event” that allows you to enroll in a plan even if it is not currently an Open Enrollment period.
-Plans are required to accept you and must cover pre-existing conditions.
+Depending on where you live in Arizona, Obamacare (Affordable Care Act) plans are available from carriers such as Ambetter, Banner/Aetna, Blue Cross Blue Shield, Bright Health, Cigna, Medica, Oscar Health, and United Healthcare.
+When you lose group coverage, you have a “qualifying life event” that allows you to enroll in a new plan even if it is not currently an Open Enrollment period.
+Plans are required to accept you and must cover pre-existing conditions, including pregnancy.
 Depending on your household income, you may qualify for a tax subsidy that makes these plans substantially cheaper.
-For example, a 62 year old living in Phoenix with an income of $50,000 qualifies for a $533 monthly premium tax credit.
-The full price for this individual for Ambetter Balanced Care 9, a popular ACA plan in Arizona, is $998.
-The monthly tax subsidy brings the cost of the plan down to $465 a month.
+For example, a 62 year old living in Phoenix with an income of $50,000 qualifies for a $421 monthly premium tax credit.
+The full price for this individual for Ambetter Balanced Care 11, a popular ACA plan in Arizona, is $931.
+The monthly tax subsidy brings the cost of the plan from $931 down to $510 a month.